Updated: Oct 1

 When Elaine moved to Raleigh in the late 90’s, she signed up to play competitive tennis at Millbrook, and she and her friends played at Lakemont.
 Later, she joined teams at Quail Hollow and Seven Oaks Swim and Racquet Club.
 Tennis was now her new game of choice.

 On most days, Elaine can be found out on the courts playing tennis, taking pictures, or as a USTA Official at a junior tournament.
-For three years, she was a tennis coach at TGA (Teach, Grow, Achieve) in their after school program for multiple elementary public and private schools in Wake County.
+For three years, she was a tennis coach in Teach, Grow, Achieve's after school program for multiple public and private elementary schools in Wake County.
 For thirteen years, she served as a USTA official.
-Prior to the pandemic, she officiated for 12 to 15 Junior tournaments a year.
+Prior to the pandemic, she officiated for 12 to 15 junior tournaments a year.

 When asked what she loved most about tennis, she said “I love tennis because it's a great sport.
 You meet great people and you can play for life.”